Updated 5th June 2025

 What is a gut microbiome test and how can it help you?

 A gut microbiome test can tell you what types of microbes live in your gut and their links with better or worse health outcomes.
-Your gut microbiome affects many parts of the body, including digestion, immunity, and your nervous system.
+Your gut microbiome affects many parts of the body, including digestion, immunity, your liver, and your nervous system.

 Your gut is also home to trillions of bacteria and about 3 million genes — and this genetic material is unique to you.